Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 A struct is a custom data structure that groups related variables of different data types into a single unit that holds multiple values.

 Structs exist in all lower-level languages like C/C++ and Rust.
 You can build high-level abstractions for types (or "objects") in a *struct*.
 A struct in Mojo is similar to a class in Python: they both support methods, fields, operator overloading, decorators for metaprogramming, and so on.

-To gain performance structs are by default stored on the stack, and all fields are memory inlined.
+To gain performance, structs are by default stored on the stack, and all fields are memory inlined.

 >Note: At this time (Aug 2023), Mojo doesn't have the concept of "class", equivalent to that in Python; but it is on the roadmap.

 >Note: Python classes are dynamic: they allow for dynamic dispatch, monkey-patching (or "swizzling"), and dynamically binding instance properties at runtime.
 However, Mojo structs are completely static - they are bound at compile-time and you cannot add methods at runtime, so they do not allow dynamic dispatch or any runtime changes to the structure.
 Structs allow you to trade flexibility for performance while being safe and easy to use.

  By using a 'struct' (instead of 'class'), the attributes (fields) will be tightly packed into memory, such that they can even be used in data structures without chasing pointers around.

+XYZ

 ## 7.1 First example
 The following example demonstrates a struct MyInteger with one field called value.
 In line 2 an instance of the struct called myInt is made.
 This calls the constructor __init__ from line 1.